In order for your body to operate properly, it needs food – and the assortment of vitamins and minerals contained therein.

 For example, men tend to have low potassium and magnesium (as well as the trace mineral zinc) while women struggle to obtain enough calcium (and trace minerals like iron and copper).

 To learn more about the macrominerals, read our dedicated blog on the subject.

 As mentioned at the outset, there are certain vitamins and minerals which are of particular importance to children.

-The UK Department of Health actually recommends that all kids between the age of 6 months and 5 years are given vitamin supplements containing vitamins A, C and D every day (unless they’re getting more than 500ml of infant formula per day).
+The UK Department of Health recommends that all kids between the age of 6 months and 5 years be given vitamin supplements containing vitamins A, C and D every day (unless they’re getting more than 500ml of infant formula per day).

 Vitamin A, as mentioned, is key for visual health.
 According to the World Health Organisation, it is also “essential to support rapid growth and to help combat infections… Vitamin A can be safely provided to children in a large dose, rather than more frequent smaller doses, as it can be stored by the body and released over time as needed.”

 Vitamin C is similarly important for kids, as it helps to maintain the integrity of bones, teeth, gums and skin.
 It’s one of our most valued immune protectors, and can be effective in reducing the severity and duration of the common cold.
 Thankfully, vitamin C deficiency is extremely rare in developed countries.